 Accessing the entire talent pool makes good business sense

-People with disability want the same opportunities as all Australians, to reach their potential through participation in the workforce.
-But many still experience barriers to employment, despite the fact that people with disability have a broad range of skills and capabilities.
+People living with disability want the same opportunities as all Australians, to reach their potential through participation in the workforce.
+But many still experience barriers to employment, despite the fact that people living with disability have a broad range of skills and capabilities.

 “Hiring an individual with a disability, I have found is very refreshing in that we have candidates who come to us who are work-ready, they are very dedicated and they are absolutely keen to work.
 So there isn’t an issue with regards to reliability.
 So, I would recommend it to any organisation.”